kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-26-manchester-citys-rotations.md

 image: "https://i.imgur.com/9lDnD3l.jpeg"
 ---

 Manchester City used constant positional rotations between the forwards and midfield to disrupt Brighton's man-marking.
 Combing positional and relational principles together is the edge for a functional attack and defense.
-This should be the new meta.
+Positions are temporary.

 <!---more--->